Carlos Reutemann: Career at Williams

 Joining the Williams team for 1980 put him back in a competitive car once again- the very quick FW07.
-The season started off badly for the patriotic Argentinian- he failed to win his home Grand Prix in Buenos Aires (which was the first race of the season; this was a feat he would never accomplish) after his car suffered engine failure.
+The season started off badly for the patriotic Argentine, he failed to win his home Grand Prix in Buenos Aires (which was the first race of the season; this was a feat he would never accomplish) after his car suffered engine failure.
 Reutemann got out of the car, took off his helmet, sat down next to his car, and burst into tears in full view of cameras broadcasting the race worldwide and in front of the 80,000 spectators at the track.
 However, the season got much better as he would win at Monaco and score eight podiums throughout the year to finish third in the championship.
 His partnership with number one driver and World Champion Alan Jones was productive for Williams, who won their first Constructors' Championship with a then-record 120 points.

 Reutemann's relationship with his teammate soured when, the following season, Reutemann disobeyed the team's orders and thereby refused to allow Jones to win in Brazil.
 Jones never forgave this act of disobedience on the part of his teammate, while Reutemann felt frustrated at Jones' refusal to acknowledge his help, especially after having just given him the victory at the Long Beach.
 Reutemann continued to score more points than Jones throughout the remainder of the season, and the Brazilian victory (and another in Belgium) helped put him in a position to challenge for the title in a three-way battle with Nelson Piquet and Jacques Laffite at the season-ending race in Las Vegas.
-In what was probably a defining moment of the season, Reutemann was ordered in Germany to turn over his unit to teammate Jones for the race due to the latter's car failure and had to race with the third unit of the team.
+In what was probably a defining moment of the season, Reutemann was ordered in Germany to turn over his race car to teammate Jones for the race due to the latter's car failure and had to race with the spare car.
 That proved disastrous when his engine failed, preventing him from scoring points in a race where he had qualified in 3rd place.

 Reutemann arrived in Las Vegas with a one-point lead in the championship over Brazilian Nelson Piquet.
 He began the race from pole position, ahead of Jones, who had vowed not to provide any "help" in Reutemann's quest, while Piquet was fourth.
 At the start, Jones jumped into the lead and Reutemann was quickly passed by Villeneuve, Alain Prost, and Bruno Giacomelli.